animist-os/crux/GRAMMAR.md

 ## Crux

 This document describes the Crux grammar used to build and transform musical mots as sequences of “etyms” (step, timeScale, optional tag).
 You can concatenate mots, repeat them, slice/rotate, combine them multiplicatively, and introduce ranges and choices.
+You can apply low level schenker operations on etyms and mots.
+All operations can be applied in either a "spread" approach or a "tiled" one.

+Spread (outer):  For each r in R, apply op to all of A, then concatenate.
+The lengths multiply

+Tile (elementwise): Pair positions; RHS tiles as needed.

 ### Program